Intercessory Prayer Group & Prayer Chain

 If you wish to be a part of the prayer group/prayer chain or request a prayer, please go to the Prayer Request page and fill out the contact form at the bottom of the page.

-Check out the Adult & Family Groups page to learn about the Bible study groups available to you such as Lectionary and Men’s Breakfast.
+Check out the Bible study groups available to you such as Lectionary and Men’s Breakfast.

-Gates Chapel, just south of the main Sanctuary at 11th Street and Washington Avenue, is open from 9 a.m. to 4 p.m.
-Anyone is welcome to come in and pray or meditate for any amount of time.
+All are welcome to pray in the peaceful space of the First UMC Gates Chapel, just south of the main Sanctuary at 11th Street and Washington Ave.
+It is open from 9 a.m. to 4 p.m.
+Tuesday – Friday and Sunday.
+Contact the church office for more information.

 The Labyrinth laid in the Simkins Hall floor of First UMC Santa Monica is a replica of the Chartres Labyrinth laid in the cathedral around 1220 CE.
 Walking the Labyrinth is an ancient spiritual practice, a way to quiet our minds and open our spirits to the presence of the Holy.
 Every step a prayer.

 The First UMC Labyrinth is open to the community and available for individuals, groups and retreats.
 It is available by appointment; Simply call the church office (310) 393-8258.
 Same day inquiries welcome!

 Communion Server Ministry

 This ministry involves those who are not ordained clergy (laity) in bringing the bread and the grape juice (communion elements) to anyone who is unable to attend the worship service when communion is served (i.e. those who are hospitalized, home-bound, etc.).
 It requires some training and a limited time commitment for visitation and follow-up.
 If you are interested in participating in this ministry, please fill out the form below or call the church office (310) 393-8258.

 Daily Devotional Practice – A way to connect regularly with God during the week!